Island Social Trends

 - BC-wide and national news: We address broader issues as they impact the Greater Victoria area, west shore communities, and South Vancouver Island.

 - Mentoring the next generation.
-For a few years now we have taken part in the Canada Summer Jobs program (through which we provide training to new young employees).
-As well, starting in 2021, we award the Island Social Trends Journalism Scholarship to a graduating student in the west shore of Vancouver Island; high school students may submit articles through the year as a way to experience professional journalism and build their portfolio.
+For a few years we have taken part in the Canada Summer Jobs program (providing training to new young employees).
+As well, we award the Island Social Trends Journalism Scholarship to a graduating student in the west shore of Vancouver Island; high school students may submit articles through the year as a way to experience professional journalism and build their portfolio.

-- Publishing: All formats and articles published by Brookeline Publishing House Inc based in Langford, BC.
-Website version powered by WordPress.
+Publishing: All formats and articles published by Brookeline Publishing House Inc.

-Thank you for subscribing.
+Thank you for following Island Social Trends.
 Journalism is made possible by the function of a thriving publishing industry.
-Your subscriptions and advertisements help us ‘keep the lights on’ and help enable the flow of news going out to everyone as a component of democracy.
+Your subscriptions and advertisements help us ‘keep the lights on’ and help enable the availability of news to everyone as a component of democracy.